 Learning Outcomes:

-After completing the course, participants will be able to:
+After completion, participants were able to:

 - Explain core principles of representation learning and generative modeling